Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 ### Step 4: Training

-(work in progress)

 This is probably one of the most important steps.
-We will follow [tensorflow for poets retraining guide](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#3)
+We will follow the [tensorflow for poets retraining guide](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#3).

 #### Setup Python 3.x Tensorflow environment